 NYU is committed to fostering an inclusive environment for community members of all faiths.
-As part of this commitment, we continually seek ways to support students’ ability to practice their religions while maintaining their academic progress, without adverse impact.
+As part of this commitment, we continually seek ways to support students’ ability to practice their religions without adverse impact on their academic progress.

-The existing University Calendar Policy on Religious Holidays affirms the University’s support for students who need accommodations when their academic requirements and religious obligations conflict.
-NYU seeks to create an environment where students feel supported and comfortable making requests that are, to many, of a deeply personal nature.
+The existing University Calendar Policy on Religious Holidays affirms the University’s support for students who need reasonable accommodations when they are unable to attend class, meet an assignment deadline, or take a quiz or exam due to religious obligations.
+NYU aims to create an environment where students feel supported and comfortable making requests that are, to many, of a deeply personal nature.

-· any necessary or useful explanations of the obligations and restrictions associated with the religious observance; and
+- an explanation of the obligations and restrictions associated with the religious observance

-· the specific accommodation(s) requested (e.g., an extension on an assignment, an alternate test date, etc.).
+- the specific academic accommodation(s) requested (e.g., an extension on an assignment, an alternate test date, etc.)

-You may also use the Religious Accommodation Request Form to request assistance with a religious accommodation.
-Once the form is received, a representative from Global Spiritual Life will be in touch to discuss the request and assist in making appropriate arrangements.
+If you require additional support after you discuss your religious needs with your professor, you can submit a Support for a Religious Accommodation Form.
+Once the form is received, a representative from Global Spiritual Life will be in touch to discuss the request.
 Where necessary, they will partner with the Moses Center for Student Accessibility to provide testing accommodations.

-This calendar of holidays and observances is useful resource for clubs as they choose meeting dates, for University offices as they plan marquee events, and for community members to honor the holidays of friends and colleagues.
+Global Spiritual Life’s Calendar of Holidays & Observances 2022-2023 is a useful resource for clubs as they choose meeting dates, for University offices as they plan marquee events, and for community members to honor the holidays of friends and colleagues.
 You can also search Google Calendars for specific faith traditions that you can use alongside your own Google calendar.